Cross of Cong (12th Century)

 What are the Origins and History of the Cross of Cong?

-During the 9th and 10th centuries the monastic character of the Church intensified, along with its missionery endeavour, but the secular backdrop was changing.
+During the 9th and 10th centuries the monastic character of the Church intensified, along with its missionary endeavour, but the secular backdrop was changing.
 Although the country still boasted a multiplicity of small kingdoms, constant struggles against the Vikings, along with improvements in weaponry, triggered the emergence of a few powerful dynasties who took control of larger areas of land.
 The Viking Age (c.850-1150) witnessed a further consolidation into one or two main dynasties for each province, before the system eventually threw up a single leader for the entire countryn during the reign of Brian Boru.
 On foot of the Battle of Clontarf (1014), the main regional dynasties produced alternating Kings who acted as overlords for most of the 11th century before power finally fell to Brian's successors, the Ui Bhriain, at the end of the 11th century, and after them, the O'Connors.
 The greatest of the O'Connors was Turlough, and it was he who in about 1125 ordered the creation of the Cross of Cong to enshrine a relic of the True Cross that had been sent from Rome in 1123.
-It terms of the development of Irish monastic art as well as Celtic culture, the Cross of Cong represents the apogee of a whole series of ecclesiastical works, including: crosses, croziers, tomb-shaped shrines, reliquaries, as well as shrines made to encase revered bells, books and other sacred relics.
+It terms of the development of Irish monastic art as well as Celtic culture, the Cross of Cong represents the apogee of late medieval Christian art, including items like: crosses, croziers, tomb-shaped shrines, reliquaries, as well as shrines made to encase revered bells, books and other sacred relics.
 In the annals of Ireland, it is sometimes referred to as "an Bacall Buidhe", meaning "the yellow staff", because of its golden colour.

 After completion, in about 1125, the cross was presented to the king before being placed in the Church of Tuam, during the Archbishopric of Muiredach O'Duffy (d.1150).
 It was then transferred to the Augustinian Abbey of Cong - possibly by O'Duffy, who died there, or by King Turlough O'Connor, who had previously founded the abbey.
 Whether or not it remained at the Abbey for the following 650 years is not known, but at any rate it was seen at Cong in 1822 by the Cork antiquarian George Petrie (discoverer of the Petrie Crown) who informed Professor James MacCullagh (of Trinity College, Dublin), about the cross and of its historical value.
 MacCullagh afterwards purchased the cross from the Parish Priest of Cong (Fr.
 Michael Waldron) and in 1839 presented it to the Royal Irish Academy.
 In about 1890, the cross was moved to the newly opened National Museum of Science and Art in Dublin - the predecessor of the National Museum of Ireland (NMI).
 Since 1925, the Cross of Cong has been under the control of the NMI.
-It is considered to be one of greatest examples of metalwork and decorative art of its age in Western Europe.
+Regarded as one of the last pieces of ecclesiastical jewellery art of the Middle Ages, it is considered to be one of greatest examples of decorative religious art of its age in Western Europe.